Mosheh 2:

 Go to Index page

-6:1 Then YEHOVAH said to Mosheh:
+6:1 Then ADONAI said to Moshe:

-Now shall you see what I will do to Paroh: for with a strong hand shall he let them go, and with a strong hand shall he drive them out of his land.
+Now shall you see what I will do to Paroh (פּרעה): for with a strong hand shall he let them go, and with a strong hand shall he drive them out of his land.

 Haftarah Shemot: Yeshayahu 27:6-28:13; 29:22-23 (A); Yirmeyahu 1:1-2:3 (S)